hannahramadan/sustainableseafood/readme.md

 - Users can save fish to their favorites
 - Users can filter by status and region
 - Users can search by fish name
---- autocomplete dropdown - Type ahead JS (Twitter open source project)
+--- autocomplete dropdown - Typeahead JS (Twitter open source project)
 ----- ask to select region as searchable

 #### 2.0